ryma2fhir/RYAN-IOPS-FHIR-Test-Scripts/IGPageContentValidator/README.md

 Cannot ignore capitalised terms, so NHS will stil be checked and will need to be added to the personal dictionary.
 Cannot ignore words with numbers, so 'HL7' wil be spell checked as 'HL', and of course will come up as a mispelt word.

+---

+## Workflows Related to this Validator
+These are found within `.github/workflows`
+- errorChecker.yml
+- linkChecker.yml
+- spellChecker.yml